netease-im/camellia/docs/redis-proxy/redis-proxy-en.md

 * support double(multi) write
 * support double(multi) read
 * support route config refresh online
-* support multi-config(need camellia-dashboard), then proxy will route business-A to redis1, business-B to redis2
+* support multi-tenancy, then proxy will route business-A to redis1, business-B to redis2
-* support custom CommandInterceptor, then you can intercept illegal command, such as too long key/value、lack of standardization of key
+* support plugin, and build in some plugin, such as bigKeyPlugin, hotKeyPlugin, converterPlugin and so on
 * support monitor, such as commands request count、commands spend time, support setting MonitorCallback
-* support monitor slow command, support setting SlowCommandMonitorCallback
-* support monitor hot key, support setting HotKeyMonitorCallback
-* support hot key local cache(only support GET command), support setting HotKeyCacheStatsCallback
-* support monitor big key, support setting BigKeyMonitorCallback
-* support convert key, so you can divide keys into different namespace
-* support convert value of string/hash/set/list/zset commands, you can use this feature to data-encryption/data-compress
-* provider monitor config(such as on-off、threshold) refresh online
-* provider a http api to get monitor metric data
+* provider http api to get monitor metric data
-* provide a spring-boot-starter，you can quick start a proxy cluster
+* provide spring-boot-starter，you can quick start a proxy cluster
-* provide a default register/discovery component depends on zookeeper, if client's language is java, then you can adjust slightly by use RedisProxyJedisPool instead of JedisPool
+* provide default register/discovery component depends on zookeeper, if client's language is java, then you can adjust slightly by use RedisProxyJedisPool instead of JedisPool
-* provide a spring-boot-starter, then you can use proxy in register/discovery mode when client is SpringRedisTemplate
+* provide spring-boot-starter, then you can use proxy in register/discovery mode when client is SpringRedisTemplate

 ## Supported Commands
 * Full Supported